By Rick Steves

 Bring your paperwork and purchases to the airport or border crossing, and arrive early.
 Assuming you left the store with your purchase, receipt, and VAT paperwork (but no refund), you’ll need to get the refund processed before going home.
 If you’ve bought merchandise in a European Union country, process your documents at your last stop in the EU, regardless of where you made your purchases.
 So if you buy sweaters in Denmark, pants in France, and shoes in Italy, and you’re flying home from Greece, get your documents stamped at the airport in Athens.
 (If the currencies are different in the country where you made your purchase and where you process your refund — say, pounds and euros — you may have to pay an extra conversion fee.)
 And don’t forget — Switzerland, Norway, and Turkey are not in the EU, so if you buy in one of those countries, get your documents stamped before you cross the border.

 Get your documents stamped at customs.
-Arrive an additional hour early before you need to check in for your flight, to give you time to find the local customs office — and to stand in line.
-Before checking in, find the local customs office, and be prepared to stand in line.
+At your point of departure, find the local customs office, and be prepared to stand in line.
 In smaller airports, ports, and less-trafficked border crossings, finding the right customs agent can be tough.
-If you run out of time and have to leave without the stamp, you're out of luck.
-At customs, an export officer will stamp your documents and may ask you to present your unused goods to verify that you are, indeed, exporting your purchase.
+If you run out of time and have to leave without the stamp, you’re out of luck.
+At customs, an export officer will stamp your documents and may ask you to present your unused goods to verify that you are, indeed, exporting your purchase — if your purchases are inside your checked luggage, stop by customs before you check it.
 (Some retailers, particularly those in Scandinavia, will staple and seal the shopping bag to keep you from cheating.)
-It's best to keep your purchases in your carry-on for viewing, but if they're too large or dangerous to carry on (such as knives), have your purchases easily accessible in the bag you're about to check, ready to show the customs agent.

 Don’t count on it.
 My readers have reported that, even when following all of the instructions carefully, sometimes the VAT refund just doesn’t pan out.
 (For example, they have all the paperwork ready when they get to the airport — but can’t find the customs official to process it.)
 These problems seem most prevalent in Italy.
 Your best odds are to buy from a merchant who knows how to deal with the red tape for you — but even that is not infallible.